 The Emergency Food and Shelter Program (EFSP) funded by the Federal Emergency Management Agency (FEMA) is designed to assist qualifying Magoffin, Martin, and Pike county households with emergency utility services.
-The Agency provides leadership to FEMA activities at the county level by serving on FEMA county boards in all five counties in the Agency's service area.
+The Agency provides leadership to FEMA activities at the county level by serving on FEMA county boards in Pike County.